 For the last few years, the digital payment space has centered around one main company – PayPal.
 If you wanted to buy or sell things online or send online payments to friends or family members, then PayPal was one of the few available options.
 But that has been changing over the last few years.
 One of the current options which offers even more flexibility is Serve® from American Express®.
 Serve is a digital prepaid account that gives users a safe way to pay in stores, make online payments, and even send money via email, text message, and FaceBook.
 In short, it can be a game changer for how people send and receive money.
-Let’s take a look at the features, what it takes to open an account, and show you how you can get a $25 new account bonus when you open an account.
+Let’s take a look at the features, and what it takes to open an account.

 Serve from American Express – Features